 By Steve & Tamami Laser reporting from Tokyo, Japan

-Update: We posted some new videos in this story from our most recent trips to Tokyo Disney Resort in 2017.
+Update: We posted some new videos in this story from our most recent trip to Tokyo Disney Resort.

 There are so many wonderful places to visit and things to do in Japan, why do we spend our precious vacation days visiting the Tokyo Disney Resort®?
 Because the twin parks, Tokyo Disneyland® and Tokyo DisneySea®, are remarkably beautiful, conveniently located, and always make us smile.